HISTORICAL BACKGROUND OF SWIMMING IN THE PHILIPPINES

 With the leadership of Eduardo Ledesma and former national standouts like Mark Joseph, Ral Rosario, and Eric Buhain, PASA attained remarkable progress in the development of swimming.
 Such projects as Regular Age Group Competitions, Coach to Coach Program, Annual Summer Development Program, Olympic Development Swimming Program, Community Pools Construction Program, Milo Learn to Swim Program, and National Swimming Grand Prix were launched.

-In 2005, with an eye to the future, the Philippine Amateur Swimming Association, headed by its President Mark P. Joseph and other ex-national swimmers Ral Rosario, Pinky Brosas, and Akiko Thompson is setting the foundation for a stronger PASA with an expanded role.
+With an eye on the future, the Philippine Amateur Swimming Association, headed by its President Mark P. Joseph and other ex-national swimmers Ral Rosario, Pinky Brosas, and Akiko Thompson is setting the foundation for a stronger PASA with an expanded role.
 With its slogan “Swimming is Life” and in partnership with Arena, PASA unwraps its National Plan for Teaching Swimming (NPTS).

 The NPTS is a comprehensive, integrated, and progressive teaching program based on sound technical and educational principles and provides a standard reference for those responsible for planning swimming programs.

-At present, the Philippine Amateur Swimming Association, now Philippine Swimming Inc. is headed by its president Ma.
-Lailani Velasco.
-The federation continued their programs on their promotion and propagandizing the sport including the sending of the national teams in international swimming competitions such as Southeast Asian Games and the Southeast Asian Age Group Swimming Championships as well as organizing local meets like the Speedo G League Long and Short Course series.
-It is committed to a policy of good governance and will be transparent in all its affairs, hiding nothing and simply working towards the betterment of swimming in the country.
+At present, the Philippine Amateur Swimming Association (PASA) now Philippine Swimming Inc. is under the leadership of Ms. Lailani Velasco.
+The federation continued its programs in their promotion and propagandizing of the sport including the sending of the national teams to international swimming competitions such as the Southeast Asian Games and the Southeast Asian Age Group Swimming Championships as well as organizing local meets.